sarsky/Mozzie/docs/source/AvionicsEnclosureAssembly.rst

 Use a hobby knife to only recess a cone shape for the washers into the foam so that they fit flush to the outside.
 Do not cut all the way through the fuselage foam!
 Then hot glue the 3D printed Screw Washers in place, making sure they are straight and flush with the underside of the fuselage.

 Then mark the cutout for the camera gimbal as shown on the photo above.
-Try to keep the dimensions of the cutout about 2-3mm larger than the Camera gimbal itself and not too much larger.
+Try to keep the dimensions of the cutout as close as possible and only about 2-3mm larger than the Camera gimbal itself.

 ..
 Tip::
   Once the AE is installed the camera gimbal should be able to freely move inside the foam cutout, so that it is only attached by the enclosures damping ball system and does not touch anywhere else.